bgriffen/oldwebsite/_posts/2016-04-04-analysis-of-hubble-einstein-sagan-fellowship-holders-with-ads.md

 As I expected, there are a great many more Hubble fellows, followed by Einstein and Sagan fellows.

-##  What is the ratio of female-to-male fellowship holders over time?
+##  What is the ratio of male-to-female fellowship holders over time?

 ![total number based on sex](/assets/fellowships/sex_number.png "total number based on sex")